Here we present services that facilitate publishing at Hanken. You can find information about how to publish:

 If you choose not to publish your thesis through Hanken, you are still expected to provide 40 copies to the School at least 10 days before the public defence.

 Note that it is the doctoral student’s obligation to proofread and correct the manuscript throughout the whole publishing process.

 1. Before you submit your thesis manuscript for pre-examination

 If you are in the beginning of writing your thesis, you should use Hanken's formatting guide for editing the text.
 The formatting guide contains advice for how to layout according to Hanken's guidelines.
 We recommend that you familiarize yourself with the guidelines well in advance and apply the guidelines, at the latest when you prepare your manuscript for pre-examination.
 For questions on formatting contact firstname.lastname@example.org.

 If you, however, have started to use the template for doctoral theses you can continue to do so.
 In composite theses only the summary section has to be edited according to Hanken’s template.
 Please note that the template for doctoral thesis is no longer updated, and the support for the template will gradually cease.
 For template and editing support, contact email@example.com.

 In manuscripts written in programs such as Scientific Workplace or LaTeX, the template is only used for the title page and the preface.
 For other parts, please follow these instructions:

 - Ask for the co-authors’ approval if you are including any co-authored articles.

-- Ask for the publisher’s permission to include published or forthcoming articles in both the printed book and the electronic version in DHanken.
+- Ensure that you have the publisher’s permission to include published or forthcoming articles in both the printed book and the electronic version in DHanken.

-- Check the copyright of possible photographs, maps etc. that you plan to include in your thesis.
+- Check the copyright of possible photographs, figures, etc. that you plan to include in your thesis.

-Since your thesis must be ready 10 days before the date of the public defence you must send the following material to the publication secretary no later than six weeks before the public defence:
+Since your thesis must be ready 10 days before the date of the public defence you must send the following materials to the Communications dpt no later than six weeks before the public defence:

 - the manuscript in Word or PDF